ultravioletrs/prism-docs/docs/billing.md

 # Billing service

-The billing service allows the organization to pay for the services used in the CoCoS system such as total number of computations, total users, and the use rate.
+The billing service allows the project to pay for the services used in the CoCoS system such as total number of computations, total users, and the use rate.
 Once a billing customer is created, the billing service allows the user to select a plan out of the ones created by the admin and make payments for these plans based on the selected plan.

 ## Billing Metrics

-Currently, billing plans are only based on the maximum number of computations that an organization or user can have in the system.
-When an admin creates a plan, they limit the amount of computations that an organization can have based on the amount paid by the user.
+Currently, billing plans are only based on the maximum number of computations that an project or user can have in the system.
+When an admin creates a plan, they limit the amount of computations that an project can have based on the amount paid by the user.
 This is still a work in progress and the actual metrics that should be limited will be changed based on internal discussions.

 ## Admin functions

 ### Create Plan

-Only an admin can create a billing plan which will be viewed by the organizations permitted to view it.
+Only an admin can create a billing plan which will be viewed by the projects permitted to view it.
 In order to create a billing plan, the following steps need to be followed:

 ```bash
 curl -sSiX POST https://prism.ultraviolet.rs/createplan -H "Content-Type: application/json" -H "Authorization: Bearer <user_token>" -d @- << EOF